 Whoever said, “The grass is always greener on the other side” probably wasn’t using the right stuff.
 When it comes to keeping a yard in top condition, all you really need is the best lawn fertilizer for your climate and conditions, and a few dates circled on the calendar.
 Once you’ve determined what’s ideal, simply apply as instructed and follow up as directed on the package.
 This guide will teach you the fertilizer fundamentals and offer reviews of some of the highest-rated products on the market.

-- BEST OVERALL: Milorganite Garden Care Organic Fertilizer
+- BEST OVERALL: Milorganite Slow Release Nitrogen Lawn Fertilizer

-- ECO PICK: Safer Brand Lawn Restore Fertilizer
+- BEST FOR THICKER GRASS: Safer Brand Lawn Restore Fertilizer

-Generally speaking, nitrogen helps plants stay green, phosphorus promotes root growth (though can be controversial due to its tendency to contaminate water), and potassium guards against drought and disease.
+Generally speaking, nitrogen helps plants stay green, phosphorus promotes root growth, and potassium guards against drought and disease.
 Depending on the type of turf you have, the soil’s native chemistry, and the climate where you live, one combination will be better than others.
 The best way to determine the exact needs for your lawn is by beginning your fertilization program with a soil test, and then finding the fertilizer that best fills in what’s missing.